the-Dev-js/test/README.md

 5. The enhanced prompt is sent to Gemini for intelligent analysis
 6. The AI response is returned to the user with actionable cultural insights

+## App Usage Modes
+Cultural Match AI offers two complementary usage modes to suit all user profiles:

+ Onboarding Mode (Discovery)
+This mode is designed to onboard first-time users.
+It provides an interactive and guided experience without calling external data sources.
+The user can explore the interface, understand the concept of cultural intelligence, and learn what kind of questions to ask.
+No location or business information is required.

+ Advanced Mode (Strategic Analysis)
+This mode unlocks the full potential of the app.
+To access it, the user clicks a dedicated button that triggers a popup, asking them to provide:

+A location (city or country)

+A business type or sector

+Once submitted, the app performs a single fetch request to the Qloo Taste AI API, retrieving relevant cultural insights based on the input.
+These insights are then processed by Gemini AI to deliver clear, tailored strategic recommendations — such as product localization, culturally relevant marketing suggestions, and new business opportunities.

+This dual-mode structure ensures both a gentle learning curve and deep, contextual cultural analysis, tailored to real-world strategic needs.

 ## Architecture

 ```